IPS-Eye-White

 The Destruction of Tyre

 The Bible is unique in that its religious claims are rooted in history.
-However, before about the 19th century it was almost impossible to confirm or disprove the Bible's historical record... you either believed it, or you didn't.
-Fortunately, in recent years the vast strides made in archaeology have not only given us tremendous insight into the life and culture of ancient civilizations but has, over and over again, given us substantial evidence of the reliability of the Bible's historical accounts.
+However, it was almost impossible to confirm or disprove the Bible's historical record before about the 19th century.
+You either believed it or you didn't.
+Fortunately, in recent years the vast strides made in archaeology has given us substantial evidence of the reliability of the Bible's historical accounts.

-Please note: While it is certainly true that archaeological accuracy does not prove the truth claims of the Scriptures.
-However, if the Bible is inaccurate in areas we can test, then we would rightly hesitate to trust it in the areas we cannot test.
+As said earlier, archaeological accuracy does not prove the truth claims of the Scriptures.
+However, if the Bible is inaccurate in areas we can test we would rightly hesitate to trust it in the areas we cannot test.
 On the other hand, if the Bible has proven itself to be trustworthy in verifiable areas, there is a basis for taking its spiritual claims seriously.

 Daniel and Belshazzar